 - Sweepstakes and prizes (like a free Marriott vacation)

-- Threatening calls purporting to be from the IRS or FBI
+- Threatening calls that claim to be from the IRS or FBI

 Do your research

 Fact check company names the caller claims to be associated with.
-Hang up and call the company, bank, or other organization directly via an official number to confirm the call’s legitimacy.
+Hang up and call the company, bank or agency to confirm the call’s legitimacy.

 How To Protect Yourself From Phishing

-Phishing has evolved in both its approach to and depth of deception, and now exists beyond the standard email scam.
+Phishing has evolved in its approach and depth of deception and currently exists beyond the typical email scam.
 Examples may include:

-If you receive an email from what appears to be a legitimate company, like Microsoft or your bank, threatening to deactivate your account or claiming suspicious activity requires you to sign in to your account, you may be dealing with a common type of phishing.
+If you receive an email from what looks like a legitimate company threatening to deactivate your account or claiming suspicious activity that requires you to sign in to your account, you may be dealing with a common type of phishing.

-An urgent tone is typically used to intimidate recipients into handing over personal information.
+Scammers usually use an urgent tone to intimidate recipients into handing over personal information.

 Legitimate companies will typically never request personal information over email.
-Look for misspellings in the company’s name, the URL, the appearance of an unknown URL when hovering over a provided link, or messages that don’t use your name — real companies will typically customize the message to use the customer’s name, although scammers can do this too.
+Look for misspellings in the company’s name and the URL.
+Look for the appearance of an unknown URL when hovering over a provided link.
+Does the message include your name?
+Real companies typically customize messages with customer names – though a motivated scammer can do this, too.

-Newer phishing methods are targeting cloud services such as Dropbox or Google Docs.
-Scammers will lure users into opening up a shared doc or Dropbox file, which may automatically download malware.
+Newer phishing methods are targeting cloud services. such as Dropbox or Google Docs.
+Scammers will convince users to open a shared doc or Dropbox file that may download malware.

-A fraudster can target employees of a specific corporation through a business email compromise: The attacker poses as the CEO and reaches out to employees through work emails.
-Signs that you’re dealing with a scammer may include frequent grammatical errors or unusual information being requested.
+A fraudster can target employees of a specific corporation through a business email compromise (BEC) scam.
+The attacker poses as the CEO and reaches out to employees through work emails.
+You may be able to figure out something’s wrong if the email has several grammatical errors or requests unusual information.

-Rather than reach out via email, attackers hack the domain naming system (DNS) of a legitimate website so that, when a user types in that URL, he or she is redirected to a malicious website.
+Rather than reach out by email, attackers hack the domain naming system (DNS) of a legitimate website and redirect traffic to a malicious website.

 This is known as DNS poisoning.
-The same effect can also be achieved by hacking an individual computer, forcing the user to visit fraudulent sites even when typing in the correct URLs.
+The same goal can be achieved by hacking someone’s computer, diverting them to fraudulent sites even when they are typing in the correct URLs.

-DNS poisoning needs to be mitigated by the internet service provider in most cases, but you can make efforts to protect yourself by always using a legitimate ISP that regularly updates its security software.
-Staying diligent with the latest anti-virus software and security updates can improve your own defenses.
+In most cases, your internet service provider must take care of DNS poisoning, but you can make efforts to protect yourself by always using a legitimate ISP that regularly updates its security software.
+Staying diligent with the latest antivirus software and security updates can strengthen your defenses.

 More Tips To Stay Protected

-Being educated on the common tactics fraudsters use to steal your personal information is only the first step.
-It’s also important to practice other forms of defense to help stay protected from debit and credit card theft.
+Being educated on the common tactics fraudsters use to steal your personal information is just the first step.
+It’s also important to practice other forms of defense to stay better protected from debit and credit card theft.

-- Choose credit over debit: Use credit cards over debit cards whenever possible.
-If the card info is stolen, the fraudster is playing with the bank’s money rather than yours, and credit cards typically have zero liability policies in place so you won’t be held liable for fraudulent charges (debit cards do too, but they’re not as strong).
+Use credit cards over debit cards whenever you can.
+If the card info is stolen, the fraudster is playing with the bank’s money – not yours.
+And credit cards typically have zero liability policies in place.
+You won’t be liable for fraudulent charges.
+(Debit cards also have liability policies, but they’re typically not as strong.)

-- Reach out to an alternative contact: If you receive a suspicious email or phone call from someone claiming to be from a legitimate company, cease contact and locate an official contact email or phone number to reach back out with.
+If you receive a suspicious email or phone call from someone claiming to be from a legitimate company, close the email or hang up and locate an official contact email or phone number to reach.
 Customer support can verify if the initial message was legit.

-- Monitor your payment card accounts: Whether you use credit or debit, keep an eye on your card statements to check for any fraudulent purchases.
+Whether you use a credit card or debit card, keep an eye on your card statements to check for any fraudulent purchases.
 The Fair Credit Billing Act limits liability for fraudulent credit card purchases up to $50.
-In many cases, as long as you report the fraud quickly you won’t be on the hook.
-But, as mentioned, credit cards tend to have better protections than debit cards, and the fraud resolution process may be quicker and less hassle.
+In many cases, as long as you report the fraud quickly, you won’t be on the hook.
+But, as previously mentioned, credit cards typically have better protections than debit cards, and the fraud resolution process may be faster and less convoluted.

-- Sign up for alerts: Set up alerts with your issuer to catch fraudulent spending.
-Being aware of suspicious activity as soon as it occurs will give you enough time to contact your card issuer and cancel the card before more damage is done.
-Look into the security features your issuer offers; some provide apps that can alert you in real time of card activity.
-If you fear that your identity may have been compromised, you can contact the credit bureaus and place fraud alerts on your credit reports as well.
+Set up alerts with your issuer to catch fraudulent spending.
+Be on the lookout for suspicious activity and report it as soon as you find it.
+Be quick about contacting your card issuer and canceling the card before more damage is done.
+Look into the security features your issuer offers.
+Some card issuers provide apps that alert you of real-time card activity.

-- Never sign in to accounts on unsecured Wi-Fi: If public Wi-Fi is your only option, refrain from logging in to any websites that manage personal information, such as banking and shopping sites.
-Turn off the automatic connectivity feature on your device, to prevent yourself from accidentally connecting to a dangerous network.
-If you need to log in using public Wi-Fi, consider using a VPN.
+If public Wi-Fi is your only option, avoid logging into websites that manage your personal information, such as banking and shopping sites.
+Turn off the automatic connectivity feature on your device to prevent accidentally connecting to a dangerous network.
+If you need to log in with public Wi-Fi, consider using a virtual private network.

-- Shred any mail that contains personal info: Always properly dispose of any mail you receive that includes personal account numbers, Social Security numbers, or addresses.
-Shredding it is the most effective way of ensuring that fraudsters can’t take advantage of your mail.
+Always properly dispose of any mail you receive that includes personal account numbers, Social Security numbers or addresses.
+Shredding is the most effective way to ensure that fraudsters can’t take advantage of your mail.